svmoskalyov/mikrotik-rb-script/README.md

 /user set [find name="admin"] disable="yes"
 ```

-- file, change the [:global] settings to your own
+- file, change the :global settings to your own
 - all copy from file MikroTik-RB-my-script.ini and
   paste in to terminal, wait for end

-...after...
+... after ...

-- Check For Updates (System→Packages)
+- check updates (System→Packages)
-- Upgrade Firmware (System→Routerboard)
+- upgrade firmware (System→Routerboard)
+- change the clock, ntp settings to your own
+-